SAMTOMINDUSTRYS/stex2-blog/README.md

     * The `_staged_objects[user_id]` overwrites the `_objects[user_id]` and `_object_version[user_id]` is incremented
 * `update_user` exits the `with` block, closing the UoW context (calling `uow.rollback` automatically, but there is nothing to rollback)

 It took some refining but it did indeed work!
 When the `uow` is instantiated by a service, it creates a new `GenericMemoryRepository` and specifies a prefix to be added to all the keys (for the `_objects` dict and so on), meaning the the `GenericMemoryRepository` can be used by any model in our domain (`Stocks` and `Users`) without worrying about key clases.
-These functions are all overkill as we'll likely migrate to some other means to persist storage, but it was important for me to see how a Repostory and UoW would work, even if just to abstract a Python list out of `main.py` or the `Exchange` class to an interface.
+This Repository is overkill as we'll likely migrate to some other means to persist storage, but it was important for me to see how a Repostory and UoW would work, even if just to abstract a Python list out of `main.py` or the `Exchange` class to an interface.
+I struggled with the idea of not "assigning" some memory in `main.py` or the service layer.

-While this worked, it felt like a lot of effort to manage a dictionary.
+While this worked, it felt like a lot of effort to manage a dictionary, and I could certainly see the appeal of using a framework that takes all this work off you instead.
+I decided the way to test whether this was a worthwhile endeavour was to immediately write a new Repository and UoW to access an `sqlite` database and see how badly the `Exchange` was impacted.

 The main thing that sticks from the three books I have read so far is the principle of inverting dependencies.
+It was a bit alien to have this memory just floating around in a class so far from the entrypoint of the application.
 I've learned two things this week:
 * Until now, I have failed to harness the real power of object orientated programming, instead writing procedural programs that happened to have objects
 * Less code is not clean code, indeed more code seems to be the recipe to adaptable systems